Connect with others who understand.

 Leukemia Cutis: Photos, Prevalence, and Treatment

-Although leukemia is a cancer of the blood, people with the condition can develop dermal (skin) symptoms, such as lesions, bruises, rashes, and spots.
-For example, leukemia cutis is a rare dermatology condition that affects around 3 percent of people living with leukemia.
-In leukemic cutis, cancer cells affect the skin, resulting in bumps or discolored patches.
+Although leukemia primarily affects the blood, it can also leave its mark on the skin.
+In some cases, people with leukemia may develop noticeable skin changes such as lesions, bruises, rashes, and spots.
+Leukemia cutis is a rare dermatology condition that affects around 3 percent of people living with leukemia.
+In leukemia cutis, cancer cells affect the skin, resulting in bumps or discolored patches.

-Here, we describe what it is, how it develops, and what it means for your prognosis.
+In this article, we describe what leukemia cutis is, how it develops, and what it means for your prognosis (outlook).

 What Is Leukemia Cutis?

-Leukemia cutis occurs when leukemia cells infiltrate the skin.
-The condition can result in different types of skin symptoms — including papules, which are small, firm bumps.
+Leukemia cutis develops when leukemia cells spread to the skin.
+The condition can result in different skin symptoms — including papules, which are small, firm bumps.
 (CC BY-NC-ND 3.0 NZ/DermNet)

-In leukemia cutis, leukemic cells infiltrate the skin or the subcutaneous layers beneath the skin.
+In leukemia cutis, leukemia cells spread to the skin or the layers just below the skin.
 These leukemia cells can be lymphoblasts, as with acute lymphoblastic leukemia, or myeloblasts, as with acute myeloid leukemia (AML).
-All leukemia cells originate as defective stem cells in the bone marrow.
+Leukemia begins when stem cells in the bone marrow, which normally create healthy blood cells, become abnormal.
+These defective stem cells don’t develop as they should, leading to leukemia cells that grow uncontrollably.
+Over time, these leukemia cells crowd out healthy blood cells, causing the symptoms of the disease.

-Most of the time, leukemia cutis presents as small papules (bumps) on the skin, but larger bumps, called nodules, can also appear.
-They are usually not painful, and they can be red or purple, or they can be the same color as your skin.
+Most of the time, leukemia cutis shows up as small papules (bumps) on the skin, but larger bumps, called nodules, can also appear.
+They are usually not painful and can be red or purple or the same color as your skin.
 People with AML may experience profuse bleeding, which can cause bruising.

 How Common Is Leukemia Cutis?

 While the skin is the third most common place for leukemic involvement — after the blood and bone marrow — leukemia cutis is a rare condition.
 Only about 3 percent of people living with leukemia will develop leukemia cutis.
-Most skin complications of leukemia are leukemids, lesions that are unrelated to leukemic infiltration of the skin.
+Most skin problems in people with leukemia are called leukemids.
+These skin lesions are not caused by leukemia cells invading the skin.
+They comprise about 40 percent of skin changes in leukemia and include rashes due to low platelet counts, infections, and side effects of medications.

-AML is the form of leukemia that’s most commonly associated with leukemia cutis.
-Among people with AML, the prevalence of leukemia cutis is around 10 percent to 15 percent.
+AML is most commonly associated with leukemia cutis.
+About 10 percent to 15 percent of people with AML develop leukemia cutis, according to an article in the journal Cancers.
 Some types of AML are more likely to include leukemia cutis than others.
-For example, acute myelomonocytic leukemia has a 50 percent rate of leukemia cutis.
-The very rare adult T-cell leukemia/lymphoma is also associated with an increased incidence — or risk of developing — leukemia cutis.
+For example, about 50 percent of people with AML develop leukemia cutis.
+Another rare type of cancer, adult T-cell leukemia/lymphoma, also increases the risk of getting leukemia cutis.

-Infants with congenital leukemia are more likely than adults to have leukemia cutis; around 25 percent to 30 percent will develop it.
+Although it’s rare to be born with leukemia, infants with the condition are more likely than adults to develop leukemia cutis.
+About 25 to 30 percent of these infants will experience this skin condition.
 In infants, leukemia cutis is sometimes called “blueberry muffin syndrome” because of the blue-purple dots that appear on the skin.
+On darker skin tones, these spots may look more like dark brown or grayish patches.

-Leukemia cutis is rarest in chronic leukemias, like chronic myeloid leukemia and chronic lymphocytic leukemia.
+Leukemia cutis is least common in chronic types of leukemia, such as chronic myeloid leukemia and chronic lymphocytic leukemia.
 Not all cases of leukemia cutis result from leukemia — people with other blood cancers such as myelodysplastic syndrome and myeloma can also develop leukemia cutis.
 Additionally, some evidence suggests that certain chromosome abnormalities in cancer cells are associated with a higher rate of leukemia cutis.

 Early Leukemia Cutis